What Is Emotional Safety, And How Do You Increase It In Your Relationships?

 Human beings are wired with the desire to feel safe; our brains are constantly detecting whether a person or a situation is safe or dangerous.
-When we don't feel emotionally safe in a relationship, we don't connect or engage with the other person; rather, we try to get ourselves as far away from him or her as possible, whether this happens consciously or not.
+When we don't feel emotionally safe in a relationship, we don't connect or engage with the other person; rather, we try to get ourselves as far away from them as possible, whether this happens consciously or not.

 On the other hand, if we decide someone to be safe, we automatically relax into the present moment.
 Research has shown that people who feel psychologically safe can better collaborate, think, take the initiative, and learn.
-We can also empathize so much better, which in turn has positive implications for our relationships and the way we engage with the world.
+They are also stronger empathizers, which in turn has positive implications for our relationships and the way we engage with the world.

 When you are in an emotionally safe relationship, you can trust each other, relax in each other's presence, and feel confident that you have each other's best interests at heart.